RN to BSN

 Online or On Campus

 Your BSN can be completed online, with only 60 hours of practice experience activities required.
 Online courses are taken in 8 week sessions.
 This program has 6 start dates every year.
-If you choose to take some courses on campus, many liberal arts and science courses are offered in a traditional classroom setting on Saturdays and evenings.
+If you choose to take some courses on campus, many liberal arts and science courses are offered in a traditional classroom setting.
 Flexible full-time and part-time options are available.
 You can work as a licensed RN while earning your BSN degree.

 Seton Hill awards you 33 credits for your RN, and allows you to transfer in up to 90 credits overall.
 We will be happy to take a look at the academic credits you've already earned and give you an unofficial estimate of what will transfer.
 If you're currently enrolled in another school and plan to transfer in the future, we can help you choose the courses at your current school that will have the best chance of being accepted at Seton Hill.